AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 ### Change the style of the schema

 1. Click on the Style accordion in the inspector to expand the style menu.
+2. Use the form to change a variety of style options, such as:

+{: .highlight }

-Note that the general inspector and the detail inspector offer different styling options.
+The general inspector and the detail inspector offer different styling options.
+Namely, the general inspector allows to perform global changes, while the detail inspector allows to perform changes on a per-entity basis.